Franchise disclosure document: Requirements

+Earnings information can be misleading.
+And they can be one of the best sources to determine historic financial performance of others who have chosen to invest in a particular franchise brand.
+Only the financial information disclosed within this section of the FDD can be discussed during calls with representatives of the franchise brand.

 Franchisors are not required to disclose information about potential income or sales, but if they do, the law requires that they have a reasonable basis for their claims and that they make the substantiation for their claims.

 Franchisors practising Franchise fraud may have a high number of former franchisees under a Gag order, preventing a potential new franchisee from obtaining a clear picture of financial performance.